seinan9/LSCDiscovery/README.md

 Additional tools are provided for evaluation and fine-tuning (e.g., Spearman correlation).

-You can use the openly available [DURel Tool for Annotation and Visualization](https://www.ims.uni-stuttgart.de/data/durel-tool) to validate and improve the predictions through an optimized human annotations process and convenient visualization.
+You can use the openly available [DURel Annotation Tool](https://www.ims.uni-stuttgart.de/data/durel-tool) to validate and improve the predictions through an optimized human annotations process and convenient visualization.
 Examples of the visualization can be found [here](https://www.ims.uni-stuttgart.de/data/wugs).

 Currently only English and German are fully supported.
 However, large parts of the repository can still be used for other languages.
 Please take a look at the documentation in the code for more details.